seanbreckenridge/seanb-utils/README.md

   - `group-and-termgraph` - takes lines of data and groups/graphs it using [termgraph](https://github.com/mkaz/termgraph).
 Sort of like a fancy 'sort | uniq -c | sort -n'
   - `epochdisplay` - given one or more epoch timestamps (`date +"%s"`) prints a readable date.
 If no args are given, reads from STDIN
   - `epochguess` - reads anything from STDIN. convert any epoch timestamps that looks like a datetime to local-readable timestamps
+- Media
+  - `mduration` - prints the duration of a media file (movie/audio)
+  - `mtotal` - given a bunch of media files, gives the total duration in minutes
+  - `img-download` - downloads an image from your clipboard to your tmpdir, moves it so that the extension is valid
+  - `list-movies`/`list-music` - lists any music/movies in the current directory recursively. any additional args are passed onto [`fd`](https://github.com/sharkdp/fd), e.g. `list-music -X mduration`
 - Others:
   - `shebang` - creates a script with the given shebang.
 If a known language, adds a basic template
   - `gifme` - Creates a gif from a (section of a) video file.
 Lets you specify start/end times and an fps for the gif to run at